helia77/AssingmentGrader/README.md

 * Input: a file containing all the given homeworks + a .txt file containing file types for each question
 * Output:
-  * xlxs file containing negative points declared for each students
+  * xlsx file containing negative points declared for each students
   * Seprated folders for each question, containing students' solutions